Smoke Rise (band): Members

-In 1972 they replaced Randy Bugg on bass guitar with Bill Turpin and added Bob Sellmansberger (former band member now returned from military service) on guitar and put out a rock single, co-written and produced by Joey Levine, "I Need a Woman" (ATCO Records 45-6851).
+In 1972, they replaced Randy Bugg on bass guitar with Bill Turpin, and added Bob Sellmansberger (a former band member now returned from military service) on guitar, and put out a rock single, co-written and produced by Joey Levine, "I Need a Woman" (ATCO Records 45-6851).
 Its B-side was a bluesy "Late Last Friday Night", written by Gary.